 There are a huge range of devices that work with Alexa, here's a quick run-down of some of the best Alexa compatible smart home options:

 Do I need everything on the same platform?

-There's the question.
-A few years ago, we'd say "yes, absolutely", but if Alexa is going to be running the show, it doesn't matter so much if you're mixing and matching brands and devices.
+A few years ago, we'd say "yes, absolutely", but if Alexa is going to be running the show, it now doesn't matter if you're mixing and matching brands and devices.
 If fact, that's that appeal of using Alexa.

 One advantage of choosing lights and plugs from the same brand is that they all use the same hub and app, so that keeps things tidy when it comes to setting up.
 At the same time you might end up paying more for your bulbs and plugs than you actually need to.
 Alexa gives you flexibility in this sense.